Qatar–United States relations: Residential staff

 Qatar maintains an embassy in Washington, DC.

 Bilateral Trade

 Qatar and the United States enjoy close economic and trade relations.
 The United States is Qatar's fifth trading partner and the primary source of imports which amounts to $4.108bn.
 During January–August 2021, the Qatar-US bilateral trade reached $3.2bn.

+The US has officially designated Qatar as a major non-NATO ally, enhancing the partnership between Doha and Washington and giving the Gulf country special economic and military privileges in its relationship with the US.
+This marks Qatar's third Gulf ally, following Kuwait and Bahrain.
+The US State Department praised the designation as a symbol of the close relationship and respect for the friendship between the two countries.

 Military

-Beginning in 1992, Qatar has built intimate military ties with the United States, and is now the location of U.S. Central Command’s Forward Headquarters and the Combined Air Operations Center.
+Beginning in 1992, Qatar has built intimate military ties with the United States, and is now the location of U.S. Central Command's Forward Headquarters and the Combined Air Operations Center.

 As of 2015, the following American bases currently exist: